KratosMultiphysics/Kratos/applications/StatisticsApplication/README.md

 #### Root mean square

 In the case of spatial domain, it calculates root mean square of a given variable for a given container and returns it as shown in following equation. x<sub>i</sub> is the i<sup>th</sup> element's variable value of the corresponding container.
 Result will have the same type as the type of the variable specified by the user.
-(If it has higher dimension than a scalar, mean of each dimension will be calculated seperately resulting with a mean having same dimension as the input dimension)
+(If it has higher dimension than a scalar, root mean square of each dimension will be calculated seperately resulting with a mean having same dimension as the input dimension)

 <a href="https://www.codecogs.com/eqnedit.php?latex=\color{Black}{\underline{r}&space;=&space;\sqrt{\frac{1}{N}\sum_{i=1}^{N}{\underline{x}^2_i}&space;}}" target="_blank"><img src="https://latex.codecogs.com/svg.latex?\color{Black}{\underline{r}&space;=&space;\sqrt{\frac{1}{N}\sum_{i=1}^{N}{\underline{x}^2_i}&space;}}" title="\color{Black}{\underline{r} = \sqrt{\frac{1}{N}\sum_{i=1}^{N}{\underline{x}^2_i} }}" /></a>